Multimedia

 Explores and defines the technology and creation of augmented reality.
 Examines uses and trends using this technology.
 Includes the creation of simple projects that demonstrate the production and use of augmented reality.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Explores the process of acting for camera in collaboration with directors, writers and crew in media production.
+Explores the process of acting for recording in collaboration with directors, writers, and crew in media production.
+Covers the process of translating the performance to the appropriate medium.
 Focuses on current industry standards and principles within the multimedia profession.
-Covers the process of translating the performance for the appropriate medium.
 Audit available.

 MM 146.
 Directing Actors for Recording.
 4 Credits.